Registration opening soon for 2023/24 Events!

 Detail of Submission Requirements for each discipline

-Acting: Candidates interested in focusing on the acting concentration are asked to select, memorize, and prepare ONE monologue of their choosing.
+ACTING: Candidates interested in focusing on the acting concentration are asked to select, memorize, and prepare ONE monologue of their choosing.
 Selection can be from a contemporary or classic play and should not exceed two minutes in length.
+Each candidate will be asked to submit a headshot or current photo, as well as a theater resume or short bio of their theater experience.
 You may also prepare and present 16 bars of a musical, but this is not required.
 There will not be an accompanist, so you may sing a cappella or with a device.
-For Arts Supplement, please upload your videos, or submit links to your videos with your CWRU Theater Application.
+For Arts Supplement, please upload your audition videos, as well as a short video telling us about your journey as an actor, and how CWRU theater might help you continue that journey.

-Directing: For candidates interested in the directing concentration, a portfolio presentation is needed.
+DIRECTING: For candidates interested in the directing concentration, a portfolio presentation is needed.
 Your portfolio should consist of the following: 1) A one-page resume documenting your theater experience (directing, acting, playwriting, design, stage management, etc).
 2) A 1-2 page Director’s Concept for a published play or musical that you would be interested in directing, detailing your vision for the show (characters, moods and tones, visual aspects) and what you would want the audience to take away from the production in terms of its central themes and ideas.
 3) Production photos from previous projects you have directed (if applicable, not required).
-Candidates should be prepared to speak about their interest and passion for directing, as well as their previous directing and/or theatre experience.
+Candidates should be prepared to speak about their interest and passion for directing, as well as their previous directing and/or theater experience.
 For Arts Supplement, please upload any documents and/or photos that represent your work.
+Please include a short video of you describing your work, as well as how you feel CWRU theater would help you in your journey as a director.

 Dramatic Writing/Playwriting: Students interested in the dramatic writing/playwriting concentration should submit a 10 page sample of their work in either playwriting or screenwriting (or both) at least one week prior to your interview date.
 This can include either an excerpt from a full-length work or a combination of shorter pieces, such as 10 minute plays or short film scripts.
 While dramatic writing is preferred, you may also submit other examples of your creative writing, such as short stories, poetry, essays, etc. For arts supplement, please upload your 10 page sample.